- Agoston Haraszthy born (1812)

-- 2 pounds bone-in skinless chicken breasts, rinsed and patted dry
+- 2 bone-in skinless chicken breasts, rinsed and patted dry

 - 5 garlic cloves, roughly chopped

 - 1 russet potato, peeled, halved, and thinly sliced

 - 1 sweet potato, peeled, halved, and thinly sliced

 - 1/2 dried lentils

 - 1 kosher salt

 - 1 ground cayenne

 Ah, the wonders of pressure cooking — in a mere 20 minutes from start to finish (including cooking time) you can make a big batch of homemade chicken stew that's piping hot and ready to eat.
 What's more, the stew also includes items like lentils, brown rice, and potatoes, which normally take about an hour to break down.
 Plus, with minimal prep work involved, this recipe will make you seem like a superhuman who can get it all done with time to spare.

 Brown the chicken breasts on all sides using either the browning function of the pressure cooker or a heavy pan set over medium-high heat, then set the chicken aside.